dawson-do/dawson-do.github.io/_posts/2025-01-25-mystery-hunt-2026-recap.markdown

 **Railway Terminal:** I think Grant figured out what exactly to do in this puzzle, so he, Ryan and I filled out the rest of the information in the puzzle.
 We got from the cluephrase to the final answer pretty smoothly, too.

+For Friday dinner, I group ordered Cava (Good!), which is a chain we don't have in the Bay that I really like.
+It may end up being a personal hunt tradition for me.
 #### Saturday

 **Let Her Cook(book)!:** I woke up and decided to look at some of the metas.
 I spotted the connection to Salt Fat Acid Heat, but it took a while to fully figure out that we wanted two words for each component.
 We ended up only needing 4 answers to solve this meta, and I was able to guess the answer from ??RE?AZ?.